editorconfig/specification/index.rst

 EditorConfig files should be UTF-8 encoded, with LF or CRLF line separators.

-Additionaly, EditorConfig defines the following terms:
+Additionally, EditorConfig defines the following terms:

 - Preamble: the lines that precedes the first section.
 The preamble is optional and may contain key-value pairs, comments and blank lines.